Sillysoft

 Really, there is only one reason for my retirement: time.

 I seem to have little time to play Lux and I don't just want to fade away in the rankings to be forgotten. who does really?
-(And fuck off, mofo, if you have a problem with me being too honest about it.)
-Very Happy
+(And fuck off, mofo, if you have a problem with me being too honest about it.) :D

 If you want to keep in touch you can send me a personal message to my forum inbox.
 I will be checking in over the next couple weeks, however, my last game will be on October 9.